IBMDevConnect/ibmdevday2019-cloud/CloudWorkshop20June/README.md

      alt="Markdown Monster icon"
      style="float: left; margin-right: 10px;" />

+## 3. Create a namespace in Container Registry

+1. Create `Container Registry` service in IBM Cloud

+2. Create a `namespace` within the container registry service

-## 3. Access Kubernetes Cluster using Web Terminal
+## 4. Access Kubernetes Cluster using Web Terminal

 Once the cluster is provisioned, the kubernetes client CLI `kubectl` needs to be configured to talk to the provisioned cluster.